Lightwell-bg/LWClock/README.md

 - Always precise time because of synchronization with NTP time servers
 - High display brightness
 - Indoor temperature, humidity and barometric pressure measurement
-- Sending temperature, humidity and barometric pressure data to MQTT server
+- Sending temperature, humidity and barometric pressure data to MQTT and Thingspeak.com server
 - Getting a weather information and forecast for your city (temperature, barometric pressure, humidity, cloud and wind structure)
 - Output of any predetermined information in the form of a creeping line
 - Remote transmission of any text messages via MQTT server and it’s output on the clock